pharo-project/pharo-potentialEnhancementLogs/Spec.md

  Here are some notes for the simplification of Spec

+# Inconsistent instance variables naming

+It is really confusing that some variables are named *Holder while other not.
+So you never know and only the initialize method can tell us.

 #ifNotNil plague

 There are far too many tests checking for nil after a value is executed.
 This is because the valueHolder are not initialized correctly.
 For example in the ComposableModel>>initialize method below